KyleKim107/algorithm/syntax/Python.md

   * dict.get(key, default = None)

     * get() returns a value for the given key.
 If key is not available then returns default value None.

+## index slicing

+> list[ : :] - start : stop : step

+* So, when you do a[::-1], it starts from the end towards the first taking each element.
+So it reverses a.